FINDING YOUR WAY FROM IDEA TO (SUCCESSFUL) PRODUCTS

-We’re deeply inspired by the way start-ups work.
-With no money available before the product turns successful, the approach is all about developing and adjusting as fast as possible, until you get your product right.
+We are deeply inspired by the way start-ups work.
+With no money available before the product becomes a success, the approach is all about developing and adjusting as fast as possible, until you get your product right.
 It’s about testing for market fit.
 Start-ups do it constantly by producing solutions in their minimum viable form – just having enough to test whether it will be a success or a failure.

 SUCCESS.
 IT FAILED

 Sometimes the product fails.
 This means, however, that you avoided a resounding failure, before it got really expensive.